osmarluiz/3D-Nets/README.md

 - Follow the existing code style and organization.
 - Write docstrings for all functions and classes.
 - Test your code before pushing changes.

----

-This document should help the team understand the project structure and how to navigate and extend the codebase.